Best Extreme Cold Weather Gear

 This shirt is made from a 100% cotton blend material that stretches over time to fit comfortably in nearly every situation.

 This shirt is machine washable, and the knit design actually helps to release stains in the wash, so it’s fairly easy to keep clean.
+You can expect it last for a decent amount of time.

 If you’re looking for a shirt that can help keep you dry and warm even on the worst winter day, this choice from Carhartt is an easy one to make.
 While it may be a little stiff and uncomfortable right out of the box, over time the cotton knit thermal shirt will become your favorite, without any question.